sfmaple/bios-form/README.md

 The bios is taken from Latin βios.
 The bios-form is JavaScript library for building dynamic form.

-* **Configuration** The bios-form makes it simple to create form.
+* **Configuration:** The bios-form makes it simple to create form.
 Configure form make your code more quicker to develop, simpler to understand, and easier to use.
-* **Custom**
+* **Compatibility:** The bios-form makes it quick to compatible components.
+It provide many decorator function to solve the adaptation problem.

 ## Installation